senpai-123/zeus-cluster/hpc-applications/spack.md

 ### Installed Applications for Testing
 Using Spack, I installed and tested the following HPC applications:

--Bowtie2
+- Bowtie2
--HPL (High-Performance Linpack)
+- HPL (High-Performance Linpack)
--MPI (e.g., OpenMPI)
+- MPI (e.g., OpenMPI)
--BLAST
+- BLAST

 These were tested to validate application access and performance across nodes in the HPC cluster using the shared EFS.